4.2.2. Customs, excise and environmental control

 Likewise, customs also carry out actions aimed at combating illicit activities that transcend the fiscal sphere, such as, among others, health controls, which affect the control of the quality of products, guaranteeing consumer safety, whose purpose is the protection of intellectual property, the environment or cultural heritage, the control of commercial exchanges with defense and dual-use material, chemical products, substances that can be used as precursors of narcotic drugs and psychotropic substances, as well as such as the control of the violation of trade embargoes imposed by the EU and the United Nations, or controls on species of fauna and flora protected by the CITES Convention .

-As an example of the results of these controls, in that of protected species (Convention CITES ), during 2018, 94,100 grams of live animals (eels) belonging to protected species have been intervened.
-In the field of intellectual property defense, in 2018, among other results, 5,203 detentions of merchandise shipments were carried out due to alleged violation of intellectual property rights.
+As an example of the results of these controls, in the case of protected species (CITES Convention ), during 2018, 94,100 grams of live animals (glass elvers) belonging to protected species were seized.
+In the field of intellectual property protection, in 2018, among other results, 5,203 shipments of merchandise were withheld due to alleged violation of intellectual property rights.

 Tax controls are aimed at verifying that items subject to tax and customs duties are correctly declared when going through customs or subsequent checks: